Ta-Tung

 Ta-Tung is a food company based in L'Hospitalet de Llobregat, Catalonia, Spain.
 The company was founded in 1980 by Ly Kav, a Cambodian who arrived in Barcelona in 1979.
-The company produces precooked dishes inspired by oriental cuisine.
-The family business has become the leading Spanish producer of precooked Asian food.
+The company makes precooked Asian cuisine, and is the leading producer of such food in Spain.
 In addition to Spain, Ta-Tung also exports its products to Italy and Portugal; with plans for expansion to France in 2015.